aap/pdp6/README.md

 work on an FPGA.
 The real machine uses delays that are triggered by pulses and output another pulse after some time.
-Instead of pulses I use clock enables, and delays are implemented by a counter synchronized to the 100MHz system clock.
+Instead of pulses I use clock enables, and delays are implemented by a counter synchronized to the 50MHz system clock.

 ### FPGA

-My FPGA board is a Terasic Cyclone V GX Starter Kit.
-Communication with the virtual front panel is done over I²C via GPIO pins 2 (SCL) and 3 (SDA).
-The board's SRAM can also be read and written over I²C.
-The TTY is connected to UART over GPIO pins 4 (RX) and 5 (TX)
+I'm using a DE0-Nano-SoC with has an ARM hps connected to the Cyclone V FPGA.
+On the ARM side runs fe6 (a DDT-like interface) which communicates with the FPGA through memory mapped IO registers.
+The quartus project is not yet part of this repo but the important modules are in the verilog directory.

 ## File tree
+NB: not up to date

 ```
 emu	the C emulator